radostina-elinchova/react-2022/README.md

 * Edit Recipe ->
   A page with a form for modification of a particularly selected recipe, part of their recipes.
 * Delete Recipe ->
-  A confirmation box about the deletion of particularly selected recipe, part of their classes.
+  A confirmation box about the deletion of particularly selected recipe, part of their recipes.

 ## About The Project - Technical Description